Road to Hana FAQs

-Some of the most frequently asked questions about this journey are, 'Is the drive for me?'
-And ''Why all the controversy about the road beyond Hana town?'
+Some of the most frequently asked questions about driving the Road to Hana on Maui are "Is the drive for me?" and ''Why all the controversy about the road beyond Hana town?"
 Below we'll cover both of these topics.

 1.)
-Are you, and all the people in your party, comfortable with frequent turns without getting motion sickness?
+Are you and all the people in your party comfortable with frequent turns without getting motion sickness?
 If not, all the turns might be a rough journey.
-Since one of us has motion sickness, this was initially a concern.
+Since one of us has motion sickness, initially, this was a concern.
 We can gladly say we have not once had anyone ever get sick on this drive.
 However, we've always been in the front seat of the car together, either driving or observing as a passenger.
 Passengers in the back seat may have a completely different experience.
 There are several ways to prevent motion sickness.
-Personally we prefer the wristbands.
+We prefer the wristbands.

 2.)
 Are you comfortable driving in traffic?
 Are you prepared to drive in it at a slow pace if you get started late?
 Depending on how early you start, you may or may not encounter a lot of traffic.
-We again stress that 7 a.m. is the very latest to start the journey, and we say that for many reasons, but traffic is definitely one of the larger ones.
-Your enjoyment, or lack-there-of, can be determined by how you deal with traffic on the highway.
+We again stress that 7 a.m. is the very latest to start the journey, and we say that for many reasons, but traffic is one of the larger ones.
+Your enjoyment-- or lack thereof-- can be determined by how you deal with traffic on the highway.

 4.)
 Are you willing to drive the highway twice?
-Many car rental companies technically prohibit the south east drive, plus, the road can often close due to rock slides.
+Many car rental companies technically prohibit the southeast drive; plus, the road is often closed due to rock slides.
 That means you may need to turn around and make the drive back.
-Suddenly that means 600 turns and 50+ bridges becomes double that number.
+Suddenly, 600 turns and 50+ bridges become double that number!

 5.)
-Are you prepared to stop, a lot, to see all the sights?
-The Hana Highway is great from a car, but to really appreciate it, you're going to have to stop frequently, get out of the car, and in some cases, walk or hike a bit to see things.
+Are you prepared to stop A LOT to see all the sights?
+The Hana Highway is great from a car, but to appreciate it, you're going to have to stop frequently, get out of the car, and in some cases, walk or hike a bit to see things.
 For us, this is ideal.
 But not everyone likes the idea of even light hiking, so keep that in mind when deciding to make the drive or not.
-The highway is beautiful from a car window, but it definitely cuts down on its 'worth' in our book if you aren't likely to step outside the car.
+The highway is beautiful from a car window, but it cuts down on its "worth" in our book if you aren't likely to step outside the car.

-What has happened on the Pi'ilani Highway (Hwy 31)?
+What previously happened on the Piilani Highway (Hwy 31)?

-Currently the Pi`ilani Highway IS open to the public and will remain so unless local conditions change.
-The Pi'ilani Highway was closed for approximately two years beyond the 'Ohe'o Gulch due to earthquake damage in October 2006.
-The closure started in December 2006 due to the danger of rock slides and the road remained closed officially until October 4, 2008.
+As of this writing, the Piilani Highway IS open to the public and will remain so unless local conditions change.
+Several years ago, the Piilani Highway was closed for approximately two years beyond the Oheo Gulch due to earthquake damage in October 2006.
+The closure started in December 2006 due to the danger of rock slides, and the road remained closed officially until October 4, 2008.

-That said, in regards to the second most asked question, 'Why the controversy about the road beyond the 'Ohe'o Gulch (Kipahulu)?'
+That said, in regards to the second most-asked question, "Why the controversy about the road beyond the Oheo Gulch (Kipahulu)?"
 First and foremost, the decision to make the drive is yours alone.
 If you break down out there, don't say we told you to do it.
-Frankly though, don't let the rental companies or alarmists online fool you, the drive beyond the 'Ohe'o Gulch isn't half as bad as they proclaim it is, and it's perfectly fine terrain, with just a few rough areas - broken pavement and regularly graded road.
+Frankly, though, don't let the rental companies or alarmists online fool you- the drive beyond the Oheo Gulch isn't half as bad as they proclaim it is, and it's perfectly fine terrain, with just a few rough areas such as broken pavement and regularly graded road.

-About 30 years ago this was a really bad stretch of road, and at times, due to instability in the cliffs above, it still can be.
-Hence, why it can sometimes close due to rock slides as it did following the earthquake in late 2006.
-If you choose not to make this journey, several of the stops at the end of our guide, in Upcountry Maui, can still be accessed by the fully paved Highway 37.
+About 30 years ago, this was a terrible stretch of road, and at times, due to instability in the cliffs above, it still can be.
+This is why it can sometimes close due to rock slides, just as it did following the earthquake in late 2006.
+If you choose not to make this journey, several of the stops at the end of our guide, in Upcountry Maui, can still be accessed by the fully-paved Highway 37.

-Hopefully, you're still considering the drive and the aforementioned items helped to clarify if the drive is for you or not.
+Hopefully, you're still considering the drive, and the items above helped to clarify if the drive is for you or not.
 We don't think you'll be disappointed if you make the journey.
-No other drive has quite the charm and beauty of the Hana Highway and beyond.
+No other drive has quite the charm and beauty of the Road to Hana on Maui and beyond.